Prepared by Patrick and Philip Kenyon – VTIO Victoria

 Approximately 300+ species of wildlife use tree hollows throughout Australia.
 Tree hollows are of great importance as they are used as nesting sites, shelters and safe refuges.
-Hollows can present as a small crack or split to very a large cavity in the tree.
+Hollows can present as a small crack or split into a very large cavity in the tree.
 (Gibbons & Lindenmayer, 2002).

 The Arboricultural Industry has gradually become aware of the importance of a habitat trees as part of an active ecosystem.
 The creation of artificial habitat hollows in dead, dying or living trees is developing rapidly within our Industry.

-This workshop is aimed at habitat awareness and to further develop methods and ideas to create artificial habitat in trees whilst maintaining the trees basic integrity.
+This workshop is aimed at habitat awareness and to further develop methods and ideas to create artificial habitats in trees whilst maintaining the trees’ basic integrity.

 Natural hollows are formed by the process of failure and decay within a tree.
 It can take up to 120 -150 years in many tree species for natural hollows to develop (Mackauski 1984, Stoneman et al.1097, Warnington and Lamb1999 in Gibbons & Lindenmayer, 2002).

 By developing a range of strategies it is possible to shorten this long-term decay process and provide natural-looking habitat by creating artificial wildlife hollows.

 We have so much to learn about the habitat requirements for many species of birds, reptiles, amphibians, mammals, and insects that utilise habitat in trees.
 It is hoped that this workshop will stimulate some research to further develop the level of knowledge and methods being used.
 There is a strong school of thought that trees that can develop habitat hollows are able to sustain better survival in some environments.

 Without doubt, habitat is a vital factor in the health of the overall urban forest.

 List of points that may need to be considered